-Author has written 17 stories for Sonic the Hedgehog, Beyblade, and Fullmetal Alchemist.
+Author has written 19 stories for Sonic the Hedgehog, Beyblade, Fullmetal Alchemist, and Dragon Age.

 Getting to know me:

 Well, I've been sitting here wondering what to write for a good ten minutes now.
 I wish I were more interesting and that I had more to say about myself.
 Ummm.
 Well, basically, you may as well apply every known British stereotype and apply them to me.
 I love tea and crumpets.
 I always have something to say about the weather.
 I will become unreasonably angry at queue-jumpers, almost as if they have done me some kind of gross, personal offence (which, let's be honest, they have), but I will do nothing more than stare heatedly at the back of their heads.
 I probably apologise more often than the average Canadian; last week I reflexively apologised to the door-frame I walked into.
 If please and thank-you don't come naturally to a person, I will assume that they were raised in a barn.
 I actually do love Shakespeare.
 And I will avoid confrontation like the plague.

 Why I'm a grown-ass adult and still writing fanfiction:

 Well, as a child I was always a little 'in my own world' and I suppose I've never really grown out of it.
 Any story, whether it be a book I read or a film I watched or a game I played, would have me thinking about no-end of possible spin-offs.
 I love to weave new tales and place known characters in different situations, imagining how they would react and grow.
 It's just... fun.
 Fanfiction gives me the freedom of writing my own stories without the task of creating my own 'world' in which these things happen.
 It's like, a lazy and half-assed kind of authorship which... well, pretty much matches everything else I do in that respect.
 Lazy and half-ass ftw.

 Musics I listen to while doing the writes: